 What is in your heart is what you really are, not what others think you are, or what circumstances force you to be.
 Your heart is the real you.
 It determines why you say the things you do, why you feel the way you do, and why you act the way you do.

-Repeatedly, the Bible says to “serve the Lord with all your heart.”
+Repeatedly, the Bible says to “serve the Lord with all your heart” (Deuteronomy 10:12 NIV).
 God wants you to serve him passionately, not dutifully.
-People rarely excel at tasks they don’t enjoy doing or feel passionate about.
+People rarely excel at tasks they don’t enjoy doing or don’t feel passionate about.
 God wants you to use your natural interests to serve him and others.

 How do you know when you are serving God from your heart?
 The first telltale sign is enthusiasm.
-When you are doing what you love to do, no one has to motivate you, or challenge you, or check up on you.
+When you are doing what you love to do, no one has to motivate you, challenge you, or check up on you.
 You do it for the sheer enjoyment.
-You don’t need rewards, or applause, or to be paid, because you love serving in this way.
+You don’t need rewards, applause, or profit, because you love serving in this way.
 The opposite is also true: When you don’t have a heart for what you’re doing, you are easily discouraged.

 The second characteristic of serving God from your heart is effectiveness.
 Whenever you do what God wired you to love to do, you get good at it.
 Passion drives perfection.
 If you don’t care about a task, it is unlikely that you’ll excel at it.
 On the other hand, the highest achievers in any field are those who do it because of passion, not duty or profit.